"Poor Joe."

 the Americas and parts of Asia it is typically 60 Hz [cycles per second]."
 (Wikipedia HERE).

 - "a Martian spider-silk evening gown": Spiders on Mars?
 Not likely.
+(Wikipedia HERE and HERE).- "as deserted as Pluto": It's still a planet to us.
 (Wikipedia HERE and HERE).

 - "a fire on Mercury": A hot spot for sure.
 (Wikipedia HERE and HERE).